cuboulder-MSD/digColl_leahNovick/README.md

 # Leah Novick Collection
 ## Description

+This collection contains media material from the papers of Rabbi Leah Novick, a notable spiritual leader whose pioneering research and teachings on the Shekhinah, the “Divine Feminine” has been instrumental to incorporating the feminine into contemporary Jewish liturgy and ceremonial rituals.
+As one of the oldest female rabbis in the country, and ordained by Reb Zalman Schachter-Shalomi, the founder of Jewish Renewal, she has been a driving force in the movement for over four decades speaking, writing, and leading meditation and guided visualization workshops.
+These moving image and audio recordings cover topics such as angels, Chanaukah, Easter-Passover, Rosh Hashanah, and the Divine Feminine among other topics.

 Permanent address to digital collection: [https://doi.org/10.25810/x45t-wp03](https://doi.org/10.25810/x45t-wp03).<br /> Please use the same link when sharing or citing the collection.